stranxik/dataflow-ai/README.md

 ## 🔍 Introduction

-This project is a complete solution for processing, analyzing, and transforming JSON files from different sources (JIRA, Confluence, GitHub, etc.) in preparation for indexing in Llamendex or any other modern RAG system.
+This project is a complete solution for processing, analyzing, and transforming JSON files and PDF documents from different sources (JIRA, Confluence, GitHub, etc.) in preparation for indexing in Llamendex or any other modern RAG system.

-The uniqueness of this solution lies in its ability to **automatically adapt to any JSON structure** and ensure robust file processing, even in the presence of errors or inconsistencies.
+The uniqueness of this solution lies in its ability to **automatically adapt to any JSON structure and extract content from PDF documents** and ensure robust file processing, even in the presence of errors or inconsistencies.
 Unlike generic JSON processing tools, our solution combines:

 - **Intelligent detection** of data structure
 - **Preservation of source files** (never directly modified)
 - **Semantic enrichment via LLM** with Outlines
+- **Smart PDF extraction** (native text + AI-analyzed images)
 - **Detailed reports** automatically generated
 - **Automatic correction** of JSON syntax errors
 - **Interactive and accessible CLI interface**

 > 💡 **NEW!** Complete integration of security tools and sensitive data cleaning directly in the CLI interface and JSON processors.
+> 💡 **NEW!** Advanced PDF processing with intelligent text extraction and AI-powered image analysis using GPT-4o.

 ### Why this solution?